redFrik/udk11-portable_sonification_projects/udk140515/README.md

 insert the micro sdcard in the bbb, connect mini usb cable to computer and it should start booting up - check the blue leds.

-open terminal/console application on you laptop and type 'ssh debian@beaglebone.local' and password 'temppwd'.
+open terminal/console application on you laptop and type `ssh debian@beaglebone.local` and the default password is `temppwd`.

 ```
 //new debian bbb image bone-debian-7.4-2014-04-23-2gb.img